Distinction in Community Health for Medical Students

-Exemplar Medical school graduates may also be awarded the Costanza Community Impact Award, the Excellence in Community Health Award or the Creative Initiative in Community Health Award, available only to Distinction Candidates with exceptional projects.
+Exemplar Medical school graduates may also be awarded the Costanza Community Impact Award, the Fiscella Excellence in Community Health Award or the Creative Initiative in Community Health Award, available only to Distinction Candidates with exceptional projects.

-Here are the winners of these awards for the graduating class of 2021:
+Here are the winners of these awards for the graduating class of 2023:

-Class of 2021 Costanza Community Impact Award Recipient
+Costanza Community Impact Award Recipient

-This award is given to the Distinction candidate whose work exemplifies outstanding community engagement with the greatest potential for sustainable impact on the health of the community.
+This award is given to the Distinction candidate(s) whose work exemplifies outstanding community engagement with the greatest potential for sustainable impact on the health of the community.

-Class of 2021 Creative Initiative in Community Health Award Recipient
+Creative Initiative in Community Health Award Recipients

-This award is given to the Distinction candidate whose work generates a new partnership initiated by the Candidate that developed into a meaningful, creative and impactful project where the candidate integrated the new partner for sustainability beyond the project and the student’s involvement.
-This award will only be given in years where there is a candidate that excels in this category.
+This award is given to Distinction candidate(s) whose work generates a new partnership initiated by the Candidate(s) that developed into a meaningful, creative and impactful project where the candidate(s) integrated the new partner for sustainability beyond the project and students' involvement.
+This award will only be given in years where there are candidates that excel in this category.